Cognifly/cognibot/README.md

 A built in **Robot** exclusion protocal parser that determines whether an extracted link passes the robot restrictions.

-A **Queue or URL Frontier** containing URLs yet to be fetched by the crwal thread or threads.
+A **Queue or URL Frontier** containing URLs yet to be fetched by the crawl thread or crawl goroutine.

-A **Visited** list that logs all the URLs fetched by the fecth mobule.
+A **Visited list** containing URLs fetched by the fecth mobule.

 A **Parser** module that extracts links from a fetched webpage and saves the webpage to disk.